Ezward/Esp32CameraRover2/README.md

 # Esp32CameraRover2

-This sketch uses an ESP32 Cam, an L9110S dc motor controller and a commonly available Robot Car chassis to create a First-Person-View (FPV) robot that can be driven from any web browser.
+This sketch uses an ESP32 Cam, an L9110S dc motor controller and a commonly available Robot Car chassis to create a First-Person-View (FPV) robot that can be driven remotely from a web browser.
 The goal is to create a very inexpensive, easy to build robot capable of
 - Remote control using a First Person View and game controller
 - Downloadable program control using Logo or other turtle-syntax
-- Autonomous navigation using a combination of CV and Neural networks.
+- Autonomous navigation using a Computer Vision techiques and/or Neural networks.

 So two important requirements are:
 - The robot must be inexpensive